gnolang/blog/posts/2025-05-05_gnoland-the-first-logoverse/README.md

 Q: Why is everything else so complicated?

-A: Strangely difficult to answer, but ultimately because our languages, compilers, interpreters, and programming paradigm are still evolving.
+A: Strangely difficult to answer, but ultimately because our languages, compilers, interpreters, and programming paradigms are still evolving.

 ## Brief Evolution of Language